mihakralj/pinescript/indicators/cycles/lunar.md

 * **Astronomical precision:** Uses perturbation terms and high-precision constants for accurate phase calculation
 * **Cyclic pattern analysis:** Enables identification of potential correlations between lunar phases and market turning points

-The Moon Phase indicator stands apart from traditional technical analysis tools by incorporating natural astronomical cycles that operate independently of market mechanics.
+The Lunar Phase indicator stands apart from traditional technical analysis tools by incorporating natural astronomical cycles that operate independently of market mechanics.
 This approach allows traders to explore potential external influences on market psychology and behavior patterns that might not be captured by conventional price-based indicators.

 ## Common Settings and Parameters